Battle of Ruspina

 The Battle of Ruspina was fought on 4 January 46 BC in the Roman province of Africa, between the Republican forces of the Optimates and forces loyal to Julius Caesar.
 The Republican army was commanded by Titus Labienus, Caesar's former lieutenant during the Gallic Wars who had defected to the Republican side at the beginning of the civil war.

 Prelude

-Julius Caesar arrived at Lilybaeum in Sicily on 17 December 47 BC and built up an invasion force there to crush the Optimates in Africa.
-Caesar failed to gather enough transport shipping to carry his army of six legions in a single fleet and a large quantity of transport animals, food, and fodder were left behind in Sicily.
-Caesar hoped the supply situation would improve in Africa.
-He set sail on 25 December, but his poor planning based on limited information about a good landing site and strong winds scattered his convoy.
+Julius Caesar entered Lilybaeum in Sicily on 17 December 47 BC and assembled an army there to defeat the Optimates in Africa.
+He set sail on 25 December, but his limited intelligence about a proper landing site and winds scattered his fleet.
+He had six legions and 2,000 cavalry but only the bare necessity of supplies due to a lack of shipping.